| | | | Click

 and insights of other human communities can be shared.

-Languages of
+. | Languages of

-Including identifying and comprehending the languages of the
+sentient beings-Including identifying and comprehending the languages of the

 communities of sentient beings inhabiting our planet so greater